Innoble/playground-ug7cbull/statement.md

 It is quite difficult to understand how this indexing works, but let's try to use a 3 pit, 3 seed example.

 say we're walking through the pits 0 to 11 and we're at pit 9.
-We still have 3 seeds to distribute.
-The indexing is done as follows:
+We still have 3 seeds to distribute over pits 9 to 11.
+Then we might as well say there are only 3 pits and they are numbered 1 to 3 The indexing is done as follows:

 | pit 1 | pit 2  | pit 3  | index |
 |-------|--------|--------|-------|